sirbuig/operating-systems/docs/week-4/understand_fork.md

 # Understand the process creation

 Concept, motivation, code, examples

 ## Definition

-- fork() is a primary method of process creation of an operating system like Unix.
+- fork() is the primary method of process creation of an operating system like Unix.

-The newly created process is known as the `Child process`, and the process from which the child process is created is known as the `parent process`.
+The newly created process is known as the `Child process`, and the process from which the child process is created is known as the `Parent process`.

 - The C fork() function returns a **negative value** when the function fails to create a child process.

 - The C fork() function returns a **zero value** to the child process that is newly created.
 On successful duplication of a process, the PID of the child process is returned in the parent, and 0 is returned in the child process.

 - The C fork() function returns a **positive value** to the parent process or the caller.
 The positive value consists of the process ID of that particular child process that is being created.

 How to get the pid:

 ```c
 pid_t pid = fork();
 ```